 Next to the Keel And Cow for the evening meal.
 This location was at the top of the atrium, so a buzz of noise was to be expected, but it’s one that suits the mood of what’s on offer.
 As you can probably guess from the name, you can anticipate meat (plenty was hanging up so you could view the various cuts) as well as whatever Iona has rammed and impaled in the ocean.
 P&O describe the place as a gastropub, and it does some reasonable beer there.

 It wasn’t just a general white noise of conversations drifting up through the space and restaurant staff clanking plates, though, as we were treated to an unscheduled performance by the on-board shanty group below us.
 With our table right against the balcony we got an unusual view of the musicians.
-The video below is of Sea Hear singing Shanty Man.

 The food – we both went for the fillet steak to compare it with Princess Cruises – was served with a side-holder containing onion rings and sauces.
 Yeah, Princess have nothing to worry about here, but that’s not to say that the food was bad; far from it.
 Very nice, not too extortionate an upcharge on what the cruise is already costing, and nice enough, and with a large enough menu, that we decided we’d come back the following night too.